 The Company has leasing arrangements for its head office and other office buildings.
 Non-cancellable period for those lease arrangements vary.
 The Company pays lease charges as fixed amount as per the respective lease agreements.
-In respect of Ind AS 116 - Leases, the Company has adopted modified retrospective method under which the cumulative effect of initial application is recognized in retained earnings at 1st April 2019.
-Right-of-use asset is measured, on a lease by lease basis, at carrying amount assuming the standard is applied since the commencement date.
+Right-of-use asset is measured, on a lease by lease basis, at carrying amount.
 Discounting to arrive the value of asset is done based on the incremental borrowing rate at the date of initial application.